Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 While Gusto has plenty of great features, it lacks operations and communication tools that could make it an all-in-one workforce management app.

 Integrate Gusto with time tracking and scheduling software like Connecteam.
-Timesheets are used automatically for payroll processing, making payments easy and accurate.
+Timesheets are automatically used for payroll processing, making payments easier and more accurate.

 Pros